ciscoheat/sveltekit-rate-limiter/README.md

 'ms' | 's' | '15s' | '30s' | 'm' | '15m' | '30m' | 'h' | '2h' | '6h' | '12h' | 'd'
 ```

+Note that `ms` is not highly reliable due to timer inaccuracies.

 ## Retry-After limiter

 There is a version of the rate limiter that will return [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) information, the number of seconds before the request should be attempted again.
 It's used in a similar way: